MartinEvandt/openc2-ap-er/oc2edr.md

   * MAY respond with status code 500
   * SHOULD respond with "Downstream device argument not populated" in the status text

-### 2.3.4 Allow
+### 2.3.5 Allow
-'Allow' can be treated as the mathematical complement to 'deny' Actions as well as 'contain' Actions.
-Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' and 'contain' Actions and their valid Target types.
+'Allow' can be treated as the mathematical complement to all 'deny' Actions as well as all 'contain' Actions defined in this document.
+Sections [2.3.3](#233-deny) and [2.3.4](#234-contain) lists all Commands constructed using 'deny' and 'contain', respectively.

 OpenC2 Consumers that receive a 'allow' Command: